From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Pipeline Details and Benchmark Construction

-To facilitate automated evaluation of SR-RAG, we created 1,637 QA pairs using a combination of LLM generation and human review.
-The benchmark composition by sub-condition and guideline set is summarized in Supplementary Table~S4.
-Given the unique logic of SR-RAG's QA process and to ensure both reliable evaluation and cross-system reusability, we adopted the following pipeline.

-First, using the corpus with completed evidence-grade annotation and chunking, we performed stratified sampling by evidence grade to obtain candidate evidence windows, filtering those with insufficient information density or lacking substantive clinical conclusions.
-For each candidate window, an LLM generated a clinical question strictly corresponding to the window's core conclusion while simultaneously extracting PICOT elements.
-During generation, questions had to be directly supported by the window; inclusion of information not present in the window was prohibited\cite{saad_falcon_ares_2024}.
-Additionally, the LLM annotated evidence certainty (sufficient or uncertain) for each question, enabling stratified evaluation and error analysis.
+\paragraph{Stage 1: Question Generation.} Using the corpus with completed evidence-grade annotation and chunking, we performed stratified sampling by evidence grade to obtain candidate evidence windows, filtering those with insufficient information density or lacking substantive clinical conclusions.
+For each candidate window, GPT-4o \citep{openai_gpt4o_2024} generated a clinical question strictly corresponding to the window's core conclusion while simultaneously extracting PICOT elements.
+During generation, questions had to be directly supported by the window; inclusion of information not present in the window was prohibited \citep{saad_falcon_ares_2024}.
+Additionally, the model annotated evidence certainty (sufficient or uncertain) for each question, enabling stratified evaluation and error analysis.

-Next, we performed retrieval accessibility checks for each generated question, similar to the round-trip consistency filtering in ARES\cite{saad_falcon_ares_2024}.
+\paragraph{Stage 2: Retrieval Accessibility Check.} We performed retrieval accessibility checks for each generated question, similar to the round-trip consistency filtering in ARES \citep{saad_falcon_ares_2024}.
 Using a system-agnostic hybrid retrieval baseline (combining sparse and dense methods), we retrieved the top-$K$ candidate windows.
 If the seed window was recalled within top-$K$, the question was deemed ``accessible'' and entered the main split; otherwise, it entered the challenge split for manual review.